 Liberals view our country’s greatness, not by the great system of accumulation that has been created, but by the compassion that we demand from that system.

-At the risk of betraying my own premise by reducing ideologies to easy sound bites: Modern Republicans believe that what is good for them as individuals is best for the whole, while Democrats believe that what is good for the whole will create the best opportunities for the individual.
+At the risk of betraying my own premise by reducing ideologies to easy sound bites: Modern Republicans believe that what is good for them as individuals is best for the whole, while Democrats believe that what is good for the whole will create better opportunities for more individuals.

 Would it be too pedestrian of me to suggest that both sides are right?